 2. Grande Real Villa Itália Hotel & Spa

 Typically, Sunday brunch is not as common in Portugal as it is in the United States.
-But if your heart is set on a gorgeous buffet with many delicious options and a view of the sea, Cascais will fill your heart with joy.
+But if your heart is set on a gorgeous buffet with many delicious options and a view of the sea, this beautiful coastal town near Lisbon will fill your heart with joy.
 The Grande Real Villa Itália is a five-star resort with the kind of amenities you would expect.
 But one of the unexpected delights is the extensive Sunday brunch that offers lots of flavors from Portugal and the world.
 Pastries, cheeses, charcuterie, and fruits start you off.
 Then there are salads, cereals and oatmeal, pancakes, warm main dishes, eggs, sausages, and many other options.

 You can enjoy a glass of wine (or as many glasses as you like) while taking it slow with a view of the sea on the terrace.
 Brunch lasts from 12:30 p.m. until 4 p.m., so you can relax and enjoy at a pace that suits you.
 It’s a popular treat, so you’d best make reservations in advance.